-Why, for example, do Indigenous Australians remain under-represented at the elite and community level in most Aussie sports?
+Why, for example, do Indigenous Australians remain at the elite and community level in most Aussie sports?
 Why are Australian women missing as leaders in coaching?
-Why is there currently only one openly gay male professional soccer player in Australia and no openly gay male AFL players?
-Why have so many members of Australia’s gymnastics and swim teams reported abuse and toxic cultures that started when they were children?
+Why is there currently only one in Australia and ?
+Why have so many members of Australia’s gymnastics and swim teams reported that started when they were children?

 However, most nations do not fully recognise and implement this notion in policy and practice, with access to sport participation often marred with complexities and hypocrisy.